 Climate change increases the probability of waterlogging, heat, drought, and urban flooding This entails risks to our economy, health, and safety.
 It is imperative for the Netherlands to adapt to such changes.
 If we refrain from taking action the damage in our cities may rise to some 70 billion euros in the period up to 2050.
 Rural areas may also sustain considerable damage.
 Here, severe downpours and prolonged precipitation will cause waterlogging, while at other times drought may cause damage.
 Heat causes expansion-related problems in railways, bridges, and other infrastructure.
 In addition, heat will affect the health of vulnerable population groups, such as older people and young children.

-Experience gained in recent decades has already raised our awareness of the necessity to pay more attention to “living with water” in the design of our living environment.
-Climate change calls for a shift in mindset: climate-proof and water-resilient design must become a matter of course in spatial (re)developments in the Netherlands.
+Climate change calls for a shift in mindset: climate-proof and water-resilient design must become a matter of course in spatial (re)developments.

 Climate-proof and water-resilient

 The core of the Delta Decision on Spatial Adaptation is to have the Netherlands designed in a climate-proof and water-resilient manner by 2050.
-The government authorities will ensure that damage ensuing from heat stress, pluvial flooding, drought, and floods will be kept to a minimum.
+The government authorities will ensure that damage ensuing from heat stress, waterlogging, drought, and urban flooding will be kept to a minimum.
 This aim will be taken into account in the construction of new residential areas and business parks, the renovation of the existing built environment, sewer replacements, and road maintenance.
 Climate scenarios will be used to that end.
-Thus, we also prevent the need for increasingly strict standards regarding flood defence systems.

 In close collaboration with the private sector and NGOs, the authorities will proceed in three steps: